 Have you figured out a message for your campaign?
 How do you plan on spreading it?

 It is worth noting that the message is only as good as the support it draws.
 The best way to draw support is to communicate the message directly to the voter.
-In a previous write-up, we have discussed what you could achieve just by talking with voters.

 Now, voter communication can be done through various media.
 From old school print ads and yard signs to targeted emails, however, you invest your campaign fund, the goal is to get the message to the right person.